AaronJ07/AaronJ07/README.md

 ![Alt text](images/penguin.jpg)

-A strange person who study hard in Artificial Intelligence~~~
+A person who like penguin and study hard in Artificial Intelligence~~~

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Education